 Our Exercise, Nutrition, & Diet (END) Program offers nutrition education based on fundamentals established by the U.S. Department of Agriculture (USDA) to those receiving assistance through our programs.
 In order to expand our outreach, this program also offers training for our agencies, so they can to teach classes to those they serve.

-”For our Remarkable Kids (FORK): In September 2016, MAFB initiated a Pilot School Pantry Program to directly address Child Hunger needs within our service area.
-As a growing pilot program our Feeding Our Remarkable Kids (FORK) Program originally worked with three Montgomery City Public Schools to provide chronically hungry children and their families with ongoing assistance and has recently expanded to seven schools.
+School Pantry Program (SPP): In September 2016, MAFB initiated a Pilot School Pantry Program (SPP) to directly address Child Hunger needs within our service area.
+As a growing pilot program our SPP Program originally worked with three Montgomery City Public Schools to provide chronically hungry children and their families with ongoing assistance and has recently expanded to seven schools.

-The FORK Program features an experienced, successful agency being afforded the opportunity to adopt a school in their community and focus on children identified by the school administration as a student, which displays immediate need.
-“Southlawn Elementary is right in the community that we live in,” said James Potts, Southlawn Baptist Church’s FORK Program Agency co-coordinator.
+The SPP features an experienced, successful agency being afforded the opportunity to adopt a school in their community and focus on children identified by the school administration as a student, which displays immediate need.
+“Southlawn Elementary is right in the community that we live in,” said James Potts, Southlawn Baptist Church’s School Pantry Program Agency co-coordinator.
 “So, this gives us a chance do so something good for the community as a whole.
 I think this program is a great idea, and I am proud to be a part of it.

 “It gives us an opportunity to get to know families a little more personally and to understand the struggle that they are going through.
 We’re so glad to be able to provide them with enough food to be able to fill in the gaps with what they need.”